-- 1. Position the side shield reflector next to the reflector and mark the areas where relief notches must be cut. - 2.
-Cut the appropriate relief notches as noted. - Secure the side shield to the reflector with #8 x 3/8" sheet metal screws.
-The screws should be used approximately every 36" (91 cm). - Install the side shield supports (P/N 0366.0050) every 5' (152 cm) - An expansion joint must be used in each straight run.
+- Position the side shield reflector next to the reflector, and mark the areas where relief notches must be cut. - Cut the appropriate relief notches as noted. - Secure the side shield to the reflector with #8 x 3/8" sheet metal screws.
+The screws should be used approximately every 36" (91 cm). - Install the side shield supports (P/N 0366.0050) every five feet (5') - An expansion joint must be used in each straight run.
 This expansion joint should match the location of the expansion joint for the reflectors.
 All overlap areas should also match the reflector overlap.